-The central Sync switch synchronizes oscillator 2 with oscillator 1.
-In this position, it is the tuning of oscillator 1 which will be evident while oscillator 2 will bring and modify the harmonics heard.

-The "Osc.
-3 Control" switch is for activating and deactivating the command of oscillator 3 by the keyboard.

-The "Oscillator Modulation" switch modulates oscillators 1,2 and 3 via oscillator 3 with an amplitude depending on the modulation wheel.
+- The "Sync" switch synchronizes oscillator 2 with oscillator 1.
+In this position, it is the tuning of oscillator 1 which will be evident while oscillator 2 will bring and modify the harmonics heard. - The "Osc.
+2 Control" switch allows to activate and deactivate the command of oscillator 2 by the keyboard. - The "Osc.
+3 Control" switch is for activating and deactivating the command of oscillator 3 by the keyboard. - The "Oscillator Modulation" switch modulates oscillators 1,2 and 3 via oscillator 3 with an amplitude depending on the modulation wheel.
 If we don't want to have oscillator 3 modulate itself, we need to deactivate the switch.

-4.2 THE MIXER
+6.2 THE MIXER